gianintech/100-days-of-code/log.md

 ✅ After being sick for a few days, I was able to code again and tried to use open weather map API again.

+### Day 25: September 11, 2022 - Sunday
+**Today's Progress**:

+✅ Created the front-end of the newsletter I'm doing with mailchimp API.